Kenya deny accusations over Aga selection

 Aga is contracted to Sussex, and while CK rules insist that overseas players participate in local leagues and to return home to prepare for a fortnight before any matches or tours, Tikolo explained that exceptions had to be made as Aga has a professional and binding contract with the county.

 "His record and performance speaks for itself, particularly so in the English press where he is reported as being in impressive form for his county," Tikolo explained.
 "He cannot participate in the Kenya domestic league because by doing so he would lose his county contract.
 After much persuasion, Sussex have agreed to release Ragheb so that he can play for Kenya in important matches without this prejudicing his contract."

 Samir Inamdar, the board's chairmen, met with Sussex officials in Hove last week to obtain the necessary clearance, and Aga's inclusion has to be seen as a plus at a time many players from Associate countries are opting to miss national games and remain with their counties.

 The Nation also attacked the board for its handling of Tanmay Mishra, who, it claimed, "was dropped from the side for failing to attend nets earlier in the year, although his form was not in doubt".

-Mishra had in fact turned his back on Kenyan cricket to investigate furthering his education in India, and was unable to commit to his game when pressed to do so by the national selectors.
+Mishra had in fact turned his back on Kenyan cricket to investigate furthering his education in India at the end of 2007, and was unable to commit to his game when pressed to do so by the national selectors earlier this year.